-Form N-CR reports in a custom XML-based structured data language instead of HTML or ASCII.54 The SEC proposed certain additional amendments to Form N-CR, including to remove reporting requirements related to the imposition of liquidity fees and redemption gates under Rule 2a-7.55
+The SEC proposed to add a new requirement for a money market fund to file a report within one business day on Form N-CR when a liquidity threshold event occurs.
+The SEC also proposed to require funds to file Form N-CR reports in a custom XML-based structured data language instead of HTML or ASCII.
+The SEC proposed certain additional amendments to Form N-CR, including to remove reporting requirements related to the imposition of liquidity fees and redemption gates under Rule 2a-7.

+Form N-MFP Amendments

-Form N-MFP Amendments.
-The SEC proposed amending Form N-MFP to require additional information about the composition and concentration of money market fund shareholders.56 The SEC also proposed a requirement for prime money market funds to disclose on Form N-MFP the amount of portfolio securities sold or disposed of during the reporting period.57 In addition, the SEC proposed several changes to Form N-MFP regarding reporting of portfolio securities and other information.58 Further, the SEC proposed to require money market funds that are not government funds or retail funds to report on Form N-MFP the number of times the fund applied a swing factor over the course of the reporting period, and each swing factor applied.59
+The SEC proposed amending Form N-MFP to require additional information about the composition and concentration of money market fund shareholders.
+The SEC also proposed a requirement for prime money market funds to disclose on Form N-MFP the amount of portfolio securities sold or disposed of during the reporting period.58 In addition, the SEC proposed several changes to Form N-MFP regarding reporting of portfolio securities and other information.
+Further, the SEC proposed to require money market funds that are not government funds or retail funds to report on Form N-MFP the number of times the fund applied a swing factor over the course of the reporting period, and each swing factor applied.

-Additional Disclosure Requirements Relating to Swing Pricing.
-The SEC also proposed additional disclosure requirements regarding the proposed swing pricing requirement.
-The website disclosure provision in Rule 2a-7 is proposed to be amended to require money market funds that are not government funds or retail funds to depict their adjusted NAV, taking into account the application of any swing factor used by a fund.60 Finally, money market funds subject to the proposed swing pricing requirement would be required to comply with the existing swing pricing-related requirements of Form N-1A.61 fund could file an amended report providing the required brief description of the facts and circumstances leading to the liquidity threshold event up to four business days after such event.
+Additional Disclosure Requirements Relating to Swing Pricing

+The SEC proposed additional disclosure requirements regarding the proposed swing pricing requirement.
+The website disclosure provision in Rule 2a-7 that requires money market funds to provide their NAV per share as of the end of each business day is proposed to be amended to require money market funds that are not government funds or retail funds to depict their adjusted NAV, taking into account the application of any swing factor used by a fund.
+Finally, money market funds subject to the proposed swing pricing requirement would be required to comply with the existing swing pricing-related requirements of Form N-1A.